Vaginal dryness caused by cancer treatment

 Inhaltsverzeichnis

-The use of radiation therapy and its effect on mucous membranes
+The use of radiation therapy and the effect on mucous membranes

 Vaginal dryness due to hormone therapy